joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/07/24/us/politics/iran-nuclear-weapon.html

 **Trump Meets With Top Advisers as He Weighs a Major Escalation in Iran**\
-`President Trump has insisted the U.S.-Israeli war in Iran would be a relatively short “excursion,” although it has now lasted nearly five months, with no end in sight.`\
+`President Trump has insisted the U.S.-Israeli war in Iran would be a relatively short “excursion,” although it has lasted nearly five months, with no end in sight.`\
 https://www.nytimes.com/2026/07/24/us/politics/trump-escalation-iran.html

 **Los argentinos tienen algo que decir ante las críticas tras el Mundial**\